ttsiodras/HexSpeak/README.md

     Benchmarking Java (best out of 10 executions)...
                 Min: 103.00000

+    Benchmarking C++ (best out of 10 executions)...
+                Min: 34.28970

 Note that this is the exact same algorithm in all cases - a plain recursion visiting the *word space* of HexSpeak, in exactly the same order.

 These results more or less match my expectations when I started this Clojure experiment...
 Clojure is much faster than Python, but it's also slower than plain Java.
 PyPy's performance surprised me, to be honest.
+And of course, C++ speed is on a class of its own - but the code is a mutable mayhem :-)

 ## Test me, Luke